 - $0 to accept purchases through Paypal

 - $0 to start an email newsletter

-If my math is correct, that’s around $130 — for the year.
-My dad runs a hole-in-the-wall restaurant with dirt-cheap rent, and he pays over 20 times that (it’s not as much as it sounds).
+If my math is correct, that’s around $120 — for the year.
+My dad used to run a hole-in-the-wall restaurant with dirt-cheap rent, and he still paid over 20 times that (which isn’t as much as it sounds).

 Yes, as you grow your business, the expenses can rack up but so will the revenue.
 The point is that it’s VERY cheap to start.
 And that’s the hardest part of anything: getting going in the first place.